-The scheme allows you to claim a taxable grant worth 80% of your trading profits (income minus expenses) up to a maximum of £2,500 per month for the next 3 months - at the announcement, the government stated that they would look to pay this starting June, but would backdate to March so that self-employed people don't miss out.
-If CV-19 keeps going, then the grant will be extended.
+The scheme allows you to claim a taxable grant worth 80% of your trading profits (income minus expenses) up to a maximum of £2,500 per month for 3 months, the government started paying in June, backdated to March.
+If you are eligible for the scheme and would like to claim the first payment, then you must make this claim by 13 July 2020.

-Don't worry, you can still claim Universal Credit now and get access to this scheme when they roll it out.
+Don't worry, you can still claim Universal Credit now and get access to this scheme.

 You can apply if you’re a self-employed individual and you: